basilforlife/redlight_approach/README.md

 pytest
 ```

-Start XQuartz from the application folder.
+macOS: Start XQuartz from the application folder.
 This must be running in order to use the `-g` (graphical) option.

 ### Typical Use